jeremyneveu/m2-npac-grac/chapters/en/03_cosmological_models.md

 :::{important}

 The Hubble constant $H_0$ appears in the three previous Universe models.
-The expansion rate of the Universe today is not a prediction of the models but external data, when integrating Friedmann's differential equations.
+This parameter is not a prediction of the models but external data.
+The interpretation of the previous $a(t)$ functions depends completely on this measurement, in particular its sign, which reflects the current state of an expanding universe.
 :::

 Multi-component models